 The International Federation of Red Cross and Red Crescent Societies

 ShelterBox is one of the few organisations to have a global cooperation agreement with The International Federation of Red Cross and Red Crescent Societies (IFRC).
-This unique partnership lets us work closely with them to provide emergency shelter to vulnerable families after disaster.
+This unique partnership lets us work closely with them to support humanitarian coordination, shelter innovation and emergency shelter to vulnerable people after disaster.

 Habitat for Humanity International